The great carless debate: Zipcar or rent-a-car?

 The two options now available to us are: traditional rent-a-car (a la Hertz, Avis, Enterprise, etc.) or Zipcar.
 Let’s compare and contrast, shall we?

 Enterprise, for example, is only open from 7:30am to 6pm M-F, and 9:30am to 1pm on the weekend.
 Since I can only pick up and drop off the car within that window, I’ll end up renting the car for a little longer than I really need it.
 So if I pick it up at 9am Friday morning, drive to work, and then drive to Healdsburg (staying with Jean-Claude and Sabine), returning the car on Monday at 9am, it’d cost $94.
 That’s 3 days at the cheapest possible rate plus a CA tourism fee plus sales tax.
 Not bad, considering the overall flexibility it affords.
-And incidentally saving Stephanie and I a total of $10.88—the cost of both of our daily commutes to Sausalito and back.
+And incidentally saving me and Stephanie a total of $10.88—the cost of both of our daily commutes to Sausalito and back.
 Damn that’s a lot all multiplied out like that.

 Now let’s compare to Zipcar.
 Their daily rate for our cheapo plan is $65/day.
 The benefit is that we can schedule to pick it up and drop it off at any half hour interval of our choosing, 24 hours a day.
 We don’t have to fill out forms (except a simple web form to reserve the car), we don’t have to deal with rental agents, and both Stephanie and I can drive it.
 The only catch is that a car has to be available.